sgunadhya/blog/content/post/anatomy_go_project_tika.md

 `waitForStart` is a utility function which creates a new client and makes a sample request to make sure that the server is responding to client calls and is ready for business. `waitForStart` passes a new `context` with  a timeout set.
 This again makes use of the `context.WithTimeOut` api to create the context.

+Now, let's see how the Client component is organized.